-HELIX is both an online magazine of science writing and a training program to support skills development for early-career scientists.
+HELIX is both an online magazine and a training program to support skills development for early-career scientists.
 Our content is primarily created by researchers, with the support of our professional editorial staff.
 At HELIX, we work to bridge the gap between the lab and lay audience by teaching scientists how to communicate effectively with the public and share their fascinating stories.

 Content on HELIX is authored by Northwestern faculty, students and staff across a range of disciplines from nanotechnology to epigenetics to psychology.
 The articles and blog posts aim to shed light on the incredible research being conducted at Northwestern and throughout the world, and provide a platform for scientists and researchers to hone their writing and storytelling skills.